Progress Bar Design

-Also known as a loading bar, a progress bar is an icon used in design to visualize processes happening behind the scenes that are invisible to users.
+Also known as loading bars, a progress bar is an icon used in design to visualize processes happening behind the scenes that are invisible to users.
 Common examples are when loading an app, or when downloading or transferring files.

-In reality, though, most progress bars are fake.
+In reality, though, most CSS or HTML loading bars are fake.
 Or at least not truly representative of the progress taking place behind the scenes.
 Indeed, the information displayed on a progress bar is rarely connected to the task it purportedly displays information about in any meaningful way at all.

 In any case, the actual progress of a task is often impossible to know.
 When performing a network request or other asynchronous action online, an app has no way of knowing how far along the remote process has progressed.
 It only knows the beginning and end; when the request begins and then when it succeeds or fails.

 For this reason, on most apps featuring progress bars - such as Apple’s Safari browser for example - the progress bar will initially advance a certain amount, then slow to a crawl, before finally rushing to complete.

 A good UI provides feedback to its users.
 Feedback is especially important when user action prompts a delayed or asynchronous effect, such as downloading a file, initiating a process, or submitting a request that must be validated by a server.